simorjay/PeerThreatModel/Mod5-ConductingTM.md

     <tr>
         <td>Review Threat Model Questionnaire</td>
         <td>The security questionnaire is used to provide MCI Threat Model reviewers with important answers to questions ahead of time.
 Not all questions need to be addressed, only the ones you feel are important based on the Threat Model design.</td>
-        <td><a href="articles/checklist.md">Threat Model Review Questionnaire</td>
+        <td><a href="articles/checklist.md">Threat Model Review Questionnaire</a></td>
         <td>10 min read</td>
     </tr>
     <tr>
         <td>Security Trigger Checklist</td>
         <td>Security Trigger Checklist is a good resource to prepare for threat model.
-The security review checklist goal is to provide MCI Threat Model reviewers with important questions to ask during a review.
+The security review checklist provide Threat Model reviewers with important questions to ask during a review.
 Not all questions need to be addressed, only the ones you feel are important based on the Threat Model design.</td>
-        <td>Security Review Trigger Checklist</td>
+        <td><a href="articles/AzureTriggerChecklist.md"> Threat Model trigger checklist</a></td>
         <td>15 min read</td>
     </tr>
        <tr>
-        <td>Closing a threat Model Review</td>
-        <td>In this brief 4 min video, we provide a high-level recap of the process leading up to closing a review in the Threat Model Portal.
-The last clip of this recording is a demo of Sergey and Frank closing a review in the Portal.</td>
-        <td><a href="05_Closing a Threat Model Review 2024Jan30 1 1.mp4">05_Closing a Threat Model Review 2024Jan30 1 1.mp4</a></td>
-        <td>5 min</td>
+        <td></td>
+        <td></td>
+        <td></td>
     </tr>
         <tr>
-        <td>HAND ON TRAINING: Shadow Opportunity</td>
+        <td>HAND ON TRAINING</td>
-        <td>Observe an MCI Threat Model Review.
-Find some opportunities to shadow MCI or BAP reviews.</td>
-        <td>Work with MCI Threat Model Coordinator to schedule Shadow Opportunity.</td>
-        <td>60 min engagement</td>
+        <td>In this exercise, a hypothetical threat scenario is presented, and the team is tasked with identifying potential vulnerabilities and weaknesses in the system.
+This process is not just about finding problems, but also about brainstorming and sharing ideas on how to improve the system’s resilience against such threats.
+It’s a time for open dialogue, where each participant can bring their unique perspective to the table, contributing to a more robust and comprehensive threat model.
+This iterative process of review and improvement helps in enhancing the overall security posture of the organization.
+Remember, the goal is not to eliminate all threats - an impossible task - but to manage them in a way that minimizes risk and maximizes the organization’s ability to respond effectively when incidents occur.</td>
+        <td> SAMPLE EXERCISE COMMING SOON</td>
+        <td>90 Minutes</td>
     </tr>
 </table>